tang1304/Inception-of-Things/readme.md

 ## Part 2 : K3s and 3 apps (+ Ingress)

+### The 3 apps

+There is one cluster containing 3 services, configured to be on the same ip address.
+The second app has 3 replicas (so 5 pods in total).
+Here we just need them to display a message saying hi from app x, depending on the host called with the ip.
+For that, we use Ingress.

 ### Ingress

 Ingress is an API object that manages external access to the services in a cluster, typically HTTP.
 Ingress may provide load balancing, SSL termination and name-based virtual hosting.

 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.

+By default, Traefik is the ingress used on k3s, and it is enough for this part.

+## Part 3 : K3D

+K3d is a lighter version of kubernetes like k3s, but made to use docker containers.

 ## Ressources